|

 Who can attend?
 Anyone who is interested in learning more about ORAS and astronomy-related topics may attend.
 We strongly encourage members of the general public and educators and students from surrounding schools to participate.
 Public nights are FREE and open to all.

-Location: This will be both an in-person event and a virtual event.
-If you cannot join us at the observatory but would like to attend the virtual event, please register before midnight (EDT) on Thursday May 9 at https://forms.gle/uHYjMa2KhKknvDzx6.
-A link will be emailed to you on Saturday, May 11.
+Location and Zoom registration: This will be both an in-person event and a virtual event.
+If you cannot join us at the observatory but would like to attend the virtual event, please register before midnight (EDT) on Thursday, September 5 at forms.gle/icaFXFTPYkEyPp4TA.
+A link will be emailed to you on Saturday, September 7.

-Location: This will be both an in-person event and a virtual event.
-If you cannot join us at the observatory but would like to attend the virtual event, please register before midnight (EDT) on Thursday May 9 at https://forms.gle/uHYjMa2KhKknvDzx6.
-A link will be emailed to you on Saturday, May 11.
+Location and Zoom registration: This will be both an in-person event and a virtual event.
+If you cannot join us at the observatory but would like to attend the virtual event, please register before midnight (EDT) on Thursday, September 5 at forms.gle/icaFXFTPYkEyPp4TA.
+A link will be emailed to you on Saturday, September 7.

 Cancellation policy